KiboOst/php-devoloDHC/README.md

 - Door Sensor / Window Contact
 - http devices
 - Scenes
+- Timers (can only get Active state)
+- Rules (can only get Active state)

 Feel free to submit an issue or pull request to add more.